jonescompneurolab/hnn-tutorials/coregui_erp/coregui_erp.md

 </div>

-The template cortical column networks structure for this simulation is described in the <a href="https://hnn.brown.edu/under-the-hood/">"HNN Template Model" page</a> on the hnn.brown.edu website.
-Several of the network parameter can be adjusted via the HNN GUI (e.g., local excitatory and inhibitory connection strengths) under the `Network connectivity` tab, but we will leave them fixed for this tutorial and only adjust the inputs that “activate” the network.

 The values of the parameters that you loaded to “activate” the network in a manner that will generate an evoked response can now be viewed under the `External drives` tab.
+Note that when you initially start the HNN software, the default 'External drives' represent 1 trial of the parameter set you just loaded.

-As described in the “Getting Started” section, the evoked response can be simulated with a sequence of exogenous driving inputs consisting of a proximal input at ~26 ms (evprox1), followed by a distal input at ~64 ms (evdist1), followed by a subsequent proximal input at ~137 ms (evprox).
+As described in the “Getting Started” section, the evoked response can be simulated with a sequence of exogenous driving inputs consisting of a proximal input at ~26 ms (evprox1), followed by a distal input at ~64 ms (evdist1), followed by a subsequent proximal input at ~137 ms (evprox) and the 'External Drive' parameters describe the detail of this input.

 To see the detailed parameter values defining each of these drives click on the dropdown button next to the name of each drive.
 Note: additional evoked proximal or distal inputs can be added to your simulation for your hypothesis testing goals by using the `Add drive` button and specifying the drive as "Evoked" and the location as either "proximal" or "distal".
 Other types of drives can also be defined including poisson, rhythmic, and tonic, as detailed in other tutorials.